 After completing every mode in the demo, a cutscene plays with some possible early design silhouettes for the antagonists.
-The URL displayed at the end, "http://www.metroidhunters.com", has since become a redirect to Nintendo of America's website, though the actual website can still be accessed by way of the Internet Archive.
+The URL displayed at the end, "http://www.metroidhunters.com", have now (since mid 2019) become a website for a slot game compagny after the domain was sold by Nintendo of America just a few time before 2019, thought the actual website can still be accessed by the Wayback Machine (the Internet archive) now.

 There is an unused error menu screen that pops up when you manipulate with a certain byte in the RAM.
 After changing the byte and pausing the game, you are left with this error menu screen.
 The "Pause" banner that usually sits on the top screen when pausing the game is no longer there.
 Your only option is to choose "Okay" and get kicked to the title screen of the game.
 Just like the Pause Menu, there are font differences between the USA and European version.
 In the USA version the font of the words seem taller than that of the European version.

 In the US version, the word "METROID" in front of an insignia is colored in red, whereas the outline for the word "HUNTERS" is colored white.
 The colors were swapped in the European version, with "METROID" in white and "HUNTERS" in a red outline.
 The copyright date was also amended.

 The text strings "ARM CANNON" and "VISOR: sight-enhancing apparatus_" were removed from the European verison.